Ellen DeGeneres buys back ranch after a shock announcement – see inside one of her former Montecito homes

-Ellen DeGeneres and Portia de Rossi are selling their Santa Barbara home for $45 million – despite declaring ‘I really do hope we live here forever’ in her 2015 book Home.
+Previously, Ellen DeGeneres and Portia de Rossi sold their former Santa Barbara home, featured below, for $45 million – despite declaring ‘I really do hope we live here forever’ in her 2015 book Home.

 'The talk show host and actress couple bought the Montecito property in 2013 for $26.5 million.